EPCCed/epcc-openmp-microbenchmarks/openmpbench_C_v40/README.md

     results obtained.

- 3. You should use whatever mechanisms are at your disposal to ensure that threads have exclusive or almost exclusive access to processors.
-You should rejects runs where the standard deviation or number of outliers is
+ 3. You should use whatever mechanisms are at your disposal to ensure that threads have exclusive or almost exclusive access to hardware resources.
+You should rejects runs where the standard deviation or number of outliers is large.
-    large: this is a good indication that the benchmark did not have almost exclusive access to processors.